hic9507/convae/README.md

-# Anomaly Detection using Convolutional Auto Encoder
+# Anomaly Detection using Convolutional Auto Encoder and 3D ResNet
 ## use MVTec dataset
 data.py